tuxfuxch/yarc/README.md

 #About yarc (yet another remote control)

-A webbased remote control for Kodi (former XBMC) optimised for mobile friendly use.
+A web based remote control for Kodi (former XBMC) optimized for mobile friendly use.

 An introduction video can be found here:

 [![Yarc 0.8.0 Demo Video](http://img.youtube.com/vi/yltMcKJFewE/0.jpg)](https://www.youtube.com/watch?v=yltMcKJFewE)

-WARNING: This Addon may contain content which might be illigal in your country (example: flag of Tibet is illigal China)
+WARNING: This Addon may contain content illegal in your country (example: flag of Tibet is illegal China)

 First things first: if you want a fancy GUI and/or a lot of functions, only for use on PC or tablet (give AWXi or Chorus a try), you might like other solutions better.
 I have done what I need and how I want it.
 Forgive me if it is not yet how you like it and what you want.
 Contact me to change that, I might agree with you.

 ###Key Features (what might be better than in other solutions)

-  * GUI is optimised for smart phones
+  * GUI is optimized for smart phones
   * Swipe-area for gesture navigation/control
-  * Navigate by changing the oriantation of your device: more in the according chapter
+  * Navigate by changing the orientation of your device: more in the according chapter
   * Set how many items are shown in lists (so that you mobile browser does not crash because of an image overload)
   * Preview from the internet are compressed (tell in settings how much)
   * Reads languages out of the file name in your collection (read more about in the according chapter)
-  * Browse addons within the webinterface
+  * Browse addons within the web interface
   * Send a text-string from the yarc-GUI to a text field in Kodi

 ###Download